- About Us

 While your pet is under anesthesia, it is the ideal time to perform other minor procedures, such as dentistry, ear cleaning, or implanting a microchip.

 Surgeries are usually scheduled in the morning.
 When you drop off your pet, we will need you to spend a few minutes filling out the surgical authorization form.
-Most pets will be scheduled to go home home later that same afternoon (cat declaws will stay until the following day).
+Most pets will be scheduled to go home later that same afternoon (cat declaws will stay until the following day).
 When you pick up your pet after surgery we will go over any discharge and medication instructions and answer any questions you may have.

-We will call you the night before your scheduled surgery appointment to confirm the time you will be dropping your pet off and to remind you about fasting instructions.
+We will call you the day before your scheduled surgery appointment to confirm the time you will be dropping your pet off and to remind you about fasting instructions.
 In the meantime, please don't hesitate to call us with any questions about your pet's health or surgery.